-- Undertaken the recognised course 'Designated Lead Person for safeguarding Children' and keep up to date with appropriate refreshers every two years. - Ensure that all staff and trustees have appropriate safeguarding training which is refreshed at least every three (3) years. - Designated Leads in Children's and Young People's Service and Healthy Families Services attend the meetings hosted by Community Sports Foundation (CSF) - Provide a link with Camden's Safeguarding Children's Partnership (CSCP) to make sure QCCA is receiving relevant updates on policies and implementation and is up to
+- Undertaken the recognised course 'Designated Lead Person for safeguarding Children' and keep up to date with appropriate refreshers every two years. - Ensure that all staff and trustees have appropriate safeguarding training which is refreshed at least every three (3) years. - Designated Leads in Children's and Young People's Service and Healthy Families Services attend the meetings hosted by Community Sports Foundation (CSF) - Provide a link with Camden's Safeguarding Children's Partnership (CSCP) to make sure QCCA is receiving relevant updates on policies and implementation and is up to date with new policy, emerging issues and local safeguarding and child protection procedures and working practice

-- date with new policy, emerging issues and local safeguarding and child protection procedures and working practice - Actively keep up to date with child protection e.g. through registration with NSPCC's newsletter 'Caspar' - Attend the designated meetings hosted by NSPCC - Subscribe to the VAC (Voluntary Action Camden) newsletter which provides News and policy - local and national coverage of relevant stories or policies affecting voluntary organisations - (Obtain access to any relevant resources and attend any training that may be beneficial to their role
+- Actively keep up to date with child protection e.g. through registration with NSPCC's newsletter 'Caspar' - Attend the designated meetings hosted by NSPCC - Subscribe to the VAC (Voluntary Action Camden) newsletter which provides News and policy local and national coverage of relevant stories or policies affecting voluntary organisations - (Obtain access to any relevant resources and attend any training that may be beneficial to their role lii.

-Iii.
 Expertise

-- Ensure the QCCA's safeguarding and child protection policies are reviewed annually (or as required) and are consistent with Camden's Safeguarding Children Partnerships policies - Understand the assessment process for providing early help and intervention - Have a working knowledge of how the Local Authority should conduct themselves when investigating cases of child abuse - Have an understanding of how to report and contribute to child protection case conferences and child protection review conferences and to be able to attend and contribute effectively - Ensure all members of staff and volunteers, including new and part time staff, have an understanding of the organisation's safeguarding policies and procedures and are able to implement them.
-All members of staff are to adhere to the QCCA staff handbook and volunteers to follow the QCCA volunteers policy. - Oversee child protection systems within QCCA, including the management of records, standards of recording concerns and referral processes Ensure detailed, accurate and secure records relating to concerns and referrals for children and young people are kept - Encourage a culture of listening to children and young people, to adopt a child centred approach which ensures the child's thoughts and feelings are being taken into account before taking any action - Ensuring that QCCA's Recruitment and Training Policy for Staff and Volunteers is adhered to when appointing new staff or volunteers and that appropriate checks have been carried out according to the Recruitment and Training Policy for Staff and Volunteers policy.
+- Ensure the QCCA's safeguarding and child protection policies are reviewed annually (or as required) and are consistent with Camden's Safeguarding Children Partnerships policies - Understand the assessment process for providing early help and intervention - Have a working knowledge of how the Local Authority should conduct themselves when investigating cases of child abuse - Have an understanding of how to report and contribute to child protection case conferences and child protection review conferences and to be able to attend and contribute effectively - Ensure all members of staff and volunteers, including new and part time staff, have an understanding of the organisation's safeguarding policies and procedures and are able to implement them. - Oversee child protection systems within QCCA, including the management of records, standards of recording concerns and referral processes Ensure detailed, accurate and secure records relating to concerns and referrals for children and young people are kept - Encourage a culture of listening to children and young people, to adopt a child centred approach which ensures the child's thoughts and feelings are being taken into account before taking any action